-We continue to develop the database and the application software utilizing the database to enhance its usability.
-As an application software for analyzing novel genome sequences based on the database, we are developing a tool to predict the functional potential of novel microbial genomes through orthology assignment based on the MBGD ortholog table.
-To evaluate the metabolic potential of the query genome from this assignment, we utilized the Genomaple software to calculate the module completion ratio for each KEGG Module entry (in collaboration with Dr. Takami, Univ Tokyo) and developed a novel interface to compare the presence or absence of functional modules among specified organisms (Figure 1).
+As an application software for analyzing novel genome sequences based on the database, we have developed a tool to predict the functional potential of novel microbial genomes through orthology assignment based on the MBGD ortholog table.
+To evaluate the metabolic potential of the query genome from this assignment, we utilized the Genomaple software to calculate the module completion ratio for each KEGG Module entry (in collaboration with Dr. Takami, Univ Tokyo).
+The result is displayed on a module completion table where a user can compare the presence or absence of functional modules among specified organisms.